rostro36/Notes/Big Data/Week 07/07_questions.md

 	- The first immeadiate results only depend on one shard (Map).
 O(1)
 	- The second immeadiate results depend on many other first immeadiate results (Shuffle).
 O(n^2)
 	- The final results only depend on one of the second immeadiate results (Reduce).
 O(1)
+- Can we start the next phase after the first results of the previous phase are available?
+	- Hardly, as the next phase depends on the previous phase.
 ## Memory and transmission
 - What are the two roles in MapReduce (version 1)?
 	- JobTracker (master)